Good Day L.A.

 Good Day L.A. is an American morning television news and entertainment program airing on KTTV (channel 11), a Fox owned-and-operated television station in Los Angeles, California, owned by the Fox Television Stations subsidiary of Fox Corporation.
-The program broadcasts each weekday morning from 4 a.m. to 11 a.m.
+The program broadcasts each weekday morning from 5 a.m. to 11 a.m.
 Pacific Time.
 The program features news, traffic, weather, and entertainment segments (including celebrity interviews, which are mainly done in studio, but occasionally via satellite).
 The program also features weekly segments on finance, tech, wellness, and food.

 History

 Good Day L.A. debuted on June 18, 1993.
 At its inception, it was a two-hour newscast utilizing the then-traditional "overnight headlines and traffic/weather" morning news format, originally anchored by Antonio Mora and Susan Lichtman.
 Mark Thompson moved from the station's 10 p.m. newscast to serve as its weather anchor; Dagny Hultgreen served as the entertainment anchor; and Suzanne Dunn was the traffic reporter, reporting from the station's news helicopter Sky 11 (now SkyFox).
 A weekend public affairs show with the same name aired during the 1980s.

 The format was unsuccessful, and the show had suffered from frequent anchor turnover.
 Mora left for ABC News and was replaced by Thompson and later Tony McEwing (who has anchored the early morning Fox 11 Morning News since its 1993 launch).
 Hultgreen was replaced by Lonnie Lardner, and Dunn was replaced by Will Kohlschreiber.

 The show was retooled in March 1995 when Steve Edwards was brought in as anchor alongside Jillian Barberie as weather anchor (swapping positions with Thompson, who returned to reporting weather on the station's 10 p.m. newscast), and Dorothy Lucey handling the entertainment reports; Rod Bernsen took over the traffic reports from the helicopter, and McEwing reported headlines from the newsroom.

 In mid-2012, the show saw its first major lineup change in nearly two decades with the departure of Lucey, whose contract was not renewed after 17 years in May.
-Around the same time, Marcellas Reynolds was offered to work on a freelance basis and began appearing less frequently on the program.
-Unsatisfied with the demotion, Reynolds chose to leave completely in September of that year.
-At the same time of Reynolds' departure, frequent guest host Maria Sansone was made a full-time co-host of the program, alongside Edwards.
+Around the same time, Barberie was offered to work on a freelance basis and appeared less frequently.
+Unsatisfied with the demotion, Barberie left in September of that year.
+At the same time of Barberie's exit, Maria Sansone was made a full-time co-host alongside Edwards.
 The two were later joined by Araksya Karapetyan as a third host/anchor with regular contributions from Lisa Breckenridge, Marla Tellez, and Tony McEwing.

-Breckenridge and Sansone were unceremoniously let go in January 2017.
+Breckenridge and Sansone were let go in January 2017.
 For a short period, the broadcast was hosted by Edwards and Karapetyan before the latter was moved to the station's early morning newscast.
 Liz Habib then joined as the show's new co-anchor.
 On December 4, 2017, Megan Colarossi joined the show, replacing Habib as the new co-anchor alongside Edwards, who returned as a sports anchor.
 The teaming lasted just one week, as Edwards was let go by KTTV.